loayalsaid1/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 5-number_keys.py -> return the number of elemnts in a dictionray OR KEYS ,,,, BOTH THE SAME WHEN IT COMES TO COUNT, ISN'T IT?

+6-print_sorted_dictionary.py -> print a dictionaries in a sorted order by keys